Updated: Dec 30, 2020

 Or the Five Fives:

 I hope you enjoyed today's article.
-It was a little different than I normally do, as it's a puzzle that focuses more on guessing your way to an answer than anything else, but it certainly ended in a bit of brilliance.
+It was a little different than I normally do, as it's a puzzle that focuses more on guessing your way to an answer than anything else, but it certainly ended in a bit of brilliance, and I hope it revealed something of the insight of problem-solving.

-I hope you're getting inspired this summer to pursue math (or computer programming) whether it's by my articles or an entirely different source entirely, and I'd love to hear about your pursuits in the forum!
+I hope you're getting inspired this summer to pursue math (or coding or any other STEM discipline) whether it's by my articles or an entirely different source entirely, and I'd love to hear about your pursuits in the forum!

 Have a great week everybody!